op7ic/BlueTeam.Lab/documentation/velociraptor.md

 ## Velociraptor server

-Velociraptor server is configured to run on top of Ubuntu and entire configuration is done using pre-generated configuration file located in [templates folder](../ansible/roles/velociraptorserver/templates).
+Velociraptor server is configured to run on top of Ubuntu (Wazuh Server) and entire configuration is done using pre-generated configuration file located in [templates folder](../ansible/roles/velociraptorserver/templates).
 If you would like to modify this setup please change [Ansible task](../ansible/roles/velociraptorserver/tasks/main.yml).

 In order to modify the configuration of Velociraptor Server please change the following config section in [domain_setup.yml](../ansible/domain_setup.yml) file.
 ```